-In some circumstances, a Provider is not be able to arrange or deliver the Reconnection Requirement within two Business Days following the contact between the Participant and the Provider to discuss the relevant Mutual Obligation Failure(s).
-If that is the case, and only if that is the case, the Provider must select 'Re-engagement Not Required' on the provider Re-engagement page.
+In limited circumstances, a Provider may not be able to arrange or deliver the Reconnection Requirement within two Business Days following the contact between the Participant and the Provider to discuss the relevant Mutual Obligation Failure(s).

+If that is the case the Provider must select 'Re-engagement Not Required' on the provider Re-engagement page.
 This will lift the Participant's Income Support Payment suspension and remove the need for a Reconnection Requirement.
 When selecting 'Re-engagement Not Required' as described above, the Provider must also select a description of the relevant reason from the drop-down menu that will appear when they make that selection.
 In selecting a reason option from the drop-down menu, the Provider must select the option that is most similar to the actual reason.